xchriscode/pihype_lite/README.md

 		// Render a view outside home controller
 		$app->renderNew("about/index");

-# How to display errors, call images, js, videos, mp3, css etc from a view
+# How to display errors, call images, get access to current controller, load js, videos, mp3, css etc from a view

 	// Asssume file name is application/views/home/index.phtml